 Click on the Sort button to reorganize rows of data based on the alphanumeric value of specified App Object properties.

-These buttons, which run Data Flows on selected rows of data, will only be present if they have been created in the Portal Builder.
-For more on how to add Data Flows to Data Grid, check out Running Data Flows from a Data Grid Portal Page.
+These buttons, which run Data Flows on selected rows of data, will only be present if they have been created in the Portals Builder.
+For more on how to add Data Flows to Data Grid, check out Running Data Flows in Portals.

 Click on the Export Data button to download information displayed in the Data Grid in a CSV file.

 Click on the Column Display button to modify what columns are displayed in the Data Grid.
 Unchecking a column name will not delete any data; it will only render the column temporarily invisible in the Data Grid.
 Checking an unchecked column name will render it visible again.

 In addition to allowing Agents to view information stored in AirData, Data Grids also make it easy for Agents to interact with data in various pre-approved ways.
 For instance, the Portals Builder provides fine control over which object properties Portal viewers will have the capacity to edit and whether or not Portal viewers will be allowed to delete whole rows of data.